rakesh2009/Fashion_MNIST/README.md

 Problem statement:

-Zalando's article images with a dimension of 28x28 which are grayscales.The images are associated with 10 different classes.
-Our aim is to classify the images.
+Fashion-MNIST is a dataset of Zalando's article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
+Each example is a 28x28 grayscale image, associated with a label from 10 classes.
+Our aim is to classify the images

 Description :